dart-archive/www.dartlang.org/src/site/tools/dartdocgen/index.markdown

 ---
 layout: default
-title: "docgen: The API Documentation Generator"
+title: "dartdocgen: The API Documentation Generator"
-short-title: "docgen"
+short-title: "dartdocgen"
 description: "A Dart tool that generates documentation and serves it to dartdoc-viewer."
 ---